chee-chyuan/file-hasher/README.md

 The private inputs will be the content of the entire document and also the `selector_index`, displayed as an array of ones and zeros.
 One representing the selected row.

+### Concurrency management
+As our solution is designed to be generic, there may be cases whereby the committed hash changes rather often.
+As a result, while the prover takes time to generate proof on a commited hash, a new hash overwrites the hash and this will cause the proof verification to fail.
+As such, we design a ring buffer data structure to store the commited hash and the verifier is allowed to query the commited hash up to a certain history depth

 ### Circuit explanation
 The private inputs is hashed and is contrainted to the file commitment (public input).
 This ensure that the file is not tampered.